 ● How does this truth affect my response to the enemy, Satan?

 The application step is not completed by simply answering these questions; the key is putting into practice what God has taught you in your study.
-Although at any given moment you cannot be consciously applying everything you’re learning in Bible study, you can be consciously applying something.
+Although you cannot consciously apply everything you’re learning in Bible study at any given moment, you can intentionally apply something.
 And when you work on applying a truth to your life, God will bless your efforts by, as noted earlier, conforming you to the image of Jesus Christ.

 What's the Best Way to Study the Bible?